dscape/rewrite/README.md

 # rewrite

 The purpose of the rewrite script is to eliminate the 1-to-1 mapping between files and MarkLogic App Servers by introducing a intermediate layer that recognizes URLs and dispatches them to application code.

 This project also tries to help you to make security part of this process by introducing XQuery constraints.

 rewrite is designed to work with [MarkLogic][2] Server only.
 However it can easily be ported to another product that understands XQuery and has similar capabilities.

+rewrite is heavily inspired in the [Rails 3.0 routing][4].

 ## Usage

 Not yet

+Routes order matters, if one rules comes before other and both match the first match will be used.

 * Install
 * Point app Server to rewrite